Pelargonium × hortorum: History

-The first ancestor of the zonal group, now known as Pelargonium zonal, was collected in the province of Western Cape in 1689 and was sent to Europe and described by the Dutch botanist 9 Jan Commelijn (1629–1692).
+The first ancestor of the zonal group, now known as Pelargonium zonale, was collected in the province of Western Cape in 1689 and was sent to Europe and described by the Dutch botanist Jan Commelijn (1629–1692).
 Traces of its cultivation are then found in the gardens of the Duchess of Beaufort in England, an aristocrat passionate about exotic flowers that employed many gardeners to grow seeds brought back by sailors from abroad.
 In 1699 she produced a catalog of her collection of plants which she had the following year illustrated by artists.
-Among the paintings are what is now called Pelargonium zonal whose precise identification was made by the botanist John Ray.
+Among the paintings are what is now called Pelargonium zonale whose precise identification was made by the botanist John Ray.

-It was only during the second half of the 18th century that the foundations of hybridization and floral biology began to be established through the work of two remarkable German experimenter Kurt Polycarp Joachim Sprengel (1750–1816).
-With the first, the technique of obtaining first and second generation hybrids is described for the first time.
-In 1793, Sprengel established that most hermaphroditic flowers could not be fertilized by their own pollen because their reproductive organs did not reach maturity at the same time (as is the case with Geraniaceae).
-And we had to wait for the precise observations of the Italian microscopist Giovanni Battista Amici in 1830, to establish that the pollen germs by emitting a pollen tube that progresses to the egg.